aminifardsima/Installation/README.md

 docker-compose -f airflow_ssh.yaml down
 ```

-### Then you can make the Airflow runing on your docker by repeating the step 1:
+### Then you can make the Airflow runing on your docker by repeating the step 1 and Step 2:
 ### Have Fun!